usethesource/rascal-website/courses/Recipes/Languages/Exp/Abstract/Abstract.md

 #### Synopsis

-A version of Exp based on abstract syntax.
+A version of the "Exp" language based on abstract syntax.

 #### Syntax